 Formats: This information should be provided in formats that are accessible, such as large print and audio.
 Making information available on the internet as clear images and downloadable plain text files allows users to customize the presentation to their particular requirements.
-This can reduce the need to store and distribute numbers of Large Print or Braille guides (available from the Customer Enquiry Team), although it will not replace them.
+This can reduce the need to store and distribute numbers of Large Print or Braille guides, although it will not replace them.
 Web sites should be designed to conform to the Web Content Accessibility Guidelines (WCAG) set by the Web Accessibility Initiative (WAI).